 The safety of every Chevy driver, their passengers, and everyone around them is paramount, which is why Chevy proudly widens the availability of new and established driver assistance and active safety features year after year.
 This is exemplified by the expansion of the Safety Confidence Package availability to the 2021 Silverado 3500 HD Work Truck model.

 This package is a $615 add-on that includes Forward Collision Alert, Automatic Emergency Braking, cruise control, and steering wheel audio controls.
-A rearview camera is standard on every new Silverado 3500 HD, as is Hitch Guidance, which displays a guideline on the camera display to help line your hitch up to your trailer from the driver’s seat.
+A rearview camera is standard on every 2021 Silverado 3500 HD, as is Hitch Guidance, which displays a guideline on the camera display to help line your hitch up to your trailer from the driver’s seat.
 Teen Driver is also standard, allowing owners to set up driver profiles that limit certain vehicle features and record driving habits for safer operation by student drivers.

 The Safety Package is another add-on, available with different costs and accessory features at different trims, built around the following key safety features: Front and Rear Park Assist, Lane Change Alert with Side Blind Zone Alert, and Rear Cross Traffic Alert.
 At LTZ trim and higher, drivers can also opt for the Safety Package II, adding automatic high beams and a following distance indicator to the Safety Confidence Package benefits.
 There’s no reason for any Silverado 3500 HD driver to stress about safety, thanks to Chevy’s comprehensive feature packages!